skyth3r/Skyth3r.github.io/content/archive/akashandmoney/phone-plans/index.md

 images:
     - cover.jpg
 altText: "banner of a phone with a light green screen and a sim card propped next to the phone on a white background"
+description: "Phone bills are expensive, so here's how I save money on them"
 tags: ['finance']
 type: "akashandmoney"
 layout: "single"